My Fair Lady: Critical reception

+Steven Suskin wrote that the show was one of only eight musicals that opened on Broadway between 1943 and 1964 to "unanimous raves from the major first-night newspaper critics".

 The reception from Shavians was more mixed, however.
 Eric Bentley, for instance, called it "a terrible treatment of Mr. Shaw's play, [undermining] the basic idea [of the play]", even though he acknowledged it as "a delightful show".
 My Fair Lady was later called "the perfect musical".